 APPLY & JOIN THE CIVIL GRAND JURY

-Please click here for the Spring 2017 Issue of the Gazette published by the SF Civil Grand Jury Association, or go to http://www.sfcgja.org/, for more information about jury service.
+For additional information about grand jury service, please click here for the Spring 2017 Issue of the Gazette published by the SF Civil Grand Jury Association, or go to http://www.sfcgja.org

 Civil Grand Jurors are appointed by the Superior Court to serve a 1-year term, from July 1 through June 30.
 Individuals may be recommended by the Judges of the Superior Court or may volunteer to serve.
 Each applicant is interviewed by a group of Superior Court Judges.
 Those applicants who are deemed qualified are placed in a pool and 19 are randomly selected as Grand Jurors.
 An additional 11 individuals are selected as alternates, who may be sworn during the term if a vacancy occurs.